Debt Avalanche vs Snowball Calculator

 The Real Cost of Only Paying Minimum Payments on UK Credit Cards

-Published 10 February 2025 · Updated 1 March 2025 · About 4 min read
+Published 10 February 2025 · Updated 28 March 2026 · About 4 min read · Avalanche vs Snowball

 Paying only the minimum on UK credit cards feels manageable — until you see how long you’ll be in debt and how much you’ll hand over in interest.
 Here’s what’s really going on, and how to turn it around.
+(For a detailed timeline showing exactly how many years different balances take to clear, see How Long to Pay Off a Credit Card on Minimum Payments.)

 How minimum payments work in the UK